Joint Spatial and Spectral Hybrid Precoding for Multi-User MIMO-OFDM Systems: The Proposed WMMSE-Based Algorithm

 \subsection{The Proposed BCD-based Hybrid Precoding Approach}

-In the proposed hybrid precoding method, different blocks are updated in a cyclic order.
+In the proposed method, different blocks are updated in a cyclic order.
 When we update each block, we keep the rest of the blocks fixed.
 In the BCD method, $\mathbf{U}_k^s$ is updated using \eqref{eq:U}. $\mathbf{W}_k^s$ is updated based on the equation given in Section \ref{sec:update_W}.
-We update $\mathbf{V}_k^s$ via the ADMM-based Algorithm \ref{al:admm}.
+We update $\mathbf{V}_k^s$ via the ADMM-based algorithm given in Section \ref{subsec:admm_blocks_hyb_provable}.
 The PS matrix $\mathbf{V}_{\text{RF}}$ is updated according to the method given in Section \ref{sec:analogp}.
-Finally, the analog combiner is updated based on the mechanism given in Section \ref{sec:updateU}.
-The proposed BCD approach converges to a stationary solution since each subproblem is solved to a stationary point \cite{bertsekas1999nonlinear}.
-The complexity analysis of the proposed methods is given in Appendix \ref{sec:comp}.
+Finally, the RF combiner is updated based on the mechanism given in Section \ref{sec:updateU}.